montanezj/D287/README.md

 >[1:20 PM 10/22/24] [File = mainscreen.html] Added a button to the about page.
 [Line 34]
 >
 >[7:45 PM 10/22/24] [File = MainScreenController.Java] Added @RequestMapping annotation in order for localhost:8080 to be called [Line 23], then I added
->annotation for GetMapping("/about") so that my about would load when clicking the button on mainscreen.html [Line 43-46]
+>annotation for GetMapping("/about") so that my about would load when clicking the button on mainscreen.html [Lines 43-46]
 >
 >[7:53 PM 10/22/24] [File = about.html] Added a button to return back to the mainscreen.html and I added style CSS as well.
 [Line 25]